The House resumed from January 25 consideration of the motion that Bill , be read the second time and referred to a committee.

 The FES also commits to setting up a federal secretariat for early learning and child care to support the development of a Canada-wide system.
 We know this is not just sound policy to improve the lives of families, reduce gender inequalities and give children the best chance at success.
 It has also been widely identified by experts, including our former Bank of Canada governor Stephen Poloz, as one of the top two initiatives that could grow our GDP more than anything else.

 The COVID-19 pandemic has exacerbated the existing and more deadly health crisis in B.C.
-The pandemic-imposed restrictions have had a cascading effect that have led to a more toxic and lethal supply of drugs, leading to 1,500 deaths in B.C. as part of the opioid epidemic last year.
+The pandemic-imposed restrictions have had a cascading effect that has led to a more toxic and lethal supply of drugs, leading to 1,500 deaths in B.C. as part of the opioid epidemic last year.

 To support Canadians struggling with substance abuse, we will provide an additional $66 million over two years to support community-based organizations responding to the opioid crisis.
 Funding like this will be vital for the creation and continuation of safe consumption and overdose prevention sites, such as the safe consumption site that opened in Squamish this past year and the one that opened in Sechelt as well.